-Tall Doulton Lambeth Stoneware Vase, 1891-1902, (probably by Hannah B. Barlow) incised with a continuous panel of wild boar in a landscape divided by tube-lined Art Nouveau style flowers and foliage, on a mottle green glazed ground, impressed mark of a rosette and England, incised monograms, 26" high.
+Tall Doulton Lambeth Stoneware Vase, 1891-1902, (Hannah B. Barlow), incised with a continuous panel of wild boar in a landscape divided by tube-lined Art Nouveau style flowers and foliage, on a mottle green glazed ground, impressed mark of a rosette and England, incised monograms, 26" high.

 Doulton Lambeth Salt Glazed Stoneware Vase with Lions, 1891-1902, by Hannah B. Barlow & Eliza Simmance, incised with a wide continuous band of a lion and lioness and the reverse with cubs, between thin molded stylized foliate bands, a scrolling foliate band above and overlapping lappet band below in blue and green, impressed rosette mark and ENGLAND, incised monograms H. B. B. & E. S., 17¼“ (44.5 cm).

-Doulton Lambeth Faience Tile, 1880s, Cathy Smallwood, hand painted with a Medieval hunting scene, 9” square.
+Rare Doulton Lambeth Faience Tile, 1880s, Kathy Smallwood, hand painted with a Medieval hunting scene, black painted monogram, 9” square.

 Royal Doulton ‘Sung’ Flambé Slender Vase, 1920s, by Harry Nixon and Charles J. Noke, printed factory mark, painted, Noke, N.H. monogram, Sung, 11½” high.
 Excellent Condition.